luanxinning/EasyGTR/README.md

 If you want to upload the parameters from a file, choose "upload" in model type firstly.
 Click "browse" to upload the input file (check the format!)
 Then click "run".
 If you want to choose parameters by hand, firstly choose a model and change its parameters.
-Click "run" to et results.
+Click "run" to get results.
 ![image](https://github.com/luanxinning/Genome-simulator/assets/90717695/7b1abf78-1cf6-4d33-a217-abafe18966d7)